 And maybe some of our descendants will actually walk on Halley’s comet

-This is a picture of a stranded astronaut walking on Mars a few years back, in the movie, The Martian (fiction again).
+This is a picture of a stranded astronaut walking on Mars a few years ago, in the movie, The Martian (Oops, fiction again).

-With the help of Photoshop, this is the same astronaut walking on Halley’s comet (adding my own fiction to the growing pile of stories.
+With the help of Photoshop, this is the same astronaut walking on Halley’s comet (If everyone's writing fiction, why shouldn't I do the same?

 Fact and spin in the Christmas legend